top of page

 “Well, I guess you’ll have to mow our three acres with the push mower,” I said.

-“That mower’s so tiny, by the time I finish, it’s time to start over again,” he quipped.
+“That mower’s so tiny, by the time I finish, it’s time to start over again,” he said.
 I knew he was right.
 Missouri summers are so hot a person works up a sweat just standing still.

 A month later, the same son pushed open the screen door.
 “Um, Mom, I can’t get the push mower or the weed eater to work.”

-“What!
-Really?”
-I gasped.
-“Know anybody with a goat we can borrow?”
 That was only the beginning of The Summer to Remember.

 “Yeck!
 My socks are wet!” shrieked out teenage daughter in July.
 “Dad, there’s water dripping under the refrigerator!”
-Our trusty old fridge had indeed sprung a leak, ruining the leaf to our beautiful dining room table, stored beside it.
+Our trusty old fridge had sprung a leak, ruining the leaf to our beautiful dining room table, stored beside it.
 So much for having nice possessions.

 “Can’t you fix them?” said our resident repair man.